bazelbuild/bazel/site/docs/output_directories.md

   `SHGetKnownFolderPath()` with the `FOLDERID_Profile` flag set.
 If the environment variable `$TEST_TMPDIR` is set, as in a test of bazel itself, then that value overrides the default.
-* We stick the Bazel user's build state beneath `outputRoot/_bazel_$USER`.
+* The Bazel user's build state is located beneath `outputRoot/_bazel_$USER`.
   This is called the _outputUserRoot_ directory.
-* Beneath the `outputUserRoot` directory, we create an `installBase` directory whose name is "install" plus the MD5 hash of the Bazel installation manifest.
+* Beneath the `outputUserRoot` directory, an `installBase` directory is created whose name is "install" plus the MD5 hash of the Bazel installation manifest.
-* Beneath the `outputUserRoot` directory, we also create an `outputBase` directory whose name is the MD5 hash of the path name of the workspace directory.
-So, for example, if Bazel is running in the workspace directory `/home/user/src/my-project` (or in a directory symlinked to that one), then we create an output base directory called:
+* Beneath the `outputUserRoot` directory, an `outputBase` directory is also created whose name is the MD5 hash of the path name of the workspace directory.
+So, for example, if Bazel is running in the workspace directory `/home/user/src/my-project` (or in a directory symlinked to that one), then an output base directory is created called:
   `/home/user/.cache/bazel/_bazel_user/7ffd56a6e4cb724ea575aba15733d113`.
-* Users can use Bazel's `--output_base` startup option to override the default output base directory.
+* You can use Bazel's `--output_base` startup option to override the default output base directory.
 For example,
   `bazel --output_base=/tmp/bazel/output build x/y:z`.
-* Users can also use Bazel's `--output_user_root` startup option to override the default install base and output base directories.
+* You can also use Bazel's `--output_user_root` startup option to override the default install base and output base directories.
 For example:
   `bazel --output_user_root=/tmp/bazel build x/y:z`.

-We put symlinks "bazel-&lt;workspace-name&gt;", "bazel-out", "bazel-testlogs", and "bazel-bin" in the workspace directory; these symlinks point to some directories inside a target-specific directory inside the output directory.
+The symlinks for "bazel-&lt;workspace-name&gt;", "bazel-out", "bazel-testlogs", and "bazel-bin" are put in the workspace directory; these symlinks point to some directories inside a target-specific directory inside the output directory.
 These symlinks are only for the user's convenience, as Bazel itself does not use them.
-Also, we only do this if the workspace directory is writable.
+Also, this is done only if the workspace directory is writable.

 ## Layout diagram